My Writing

 All the Stars in the Air (2023)

-A nonfiction work about my childhood playing with fireworks and doing competitive sports.
-Ultimately, it is an exploration of the immigrant identity.
 My parents came from China and I was raised in a small village where most of my friends were white.
 In slipping into a new culture, where do you integrate, and where do you rebel?
-This current version is the 3rd place winner in the Stanford undergraduate creative writing competition.
-The writing is still a working draft and will eventually be submitted for official publication.
+This short memoir piece is the third place winner in the Stanford undergraduate creative writing competition.
+The writing is still a working draft.
+I want to reimagine it and send it off to places.

 Click to Read